bosun-monitor/bosun/docs/expressions.md

 ### prom(metric, groupByTags, filter, agType, stepDuration, startDuration, endDuration string) seriesSet
 {: .exprFunc}

-prom queries a Promethesus TSDB for time series data.
+prom queries a Prometheus TSDB for time series data.
 It accomplishes this by generating a PromQL query from the given arguments.

  * `metric` is the name of the to query.
 To get a list of available metrics use the `prommetrics()` function.
  * `groupByTags` is a comma separated list of tag keys to aggregate the response by.